 I picked up one book advertised in one of the Reader’s Digest magazines – ABCs of Human Brain.
 The book captured my imagination.
 It was fascinating learning a bit about the power, complexity, capabilities of the human brain.
-It felt good that I am endowed with that magic as well – that is, a brain. 🙂
+It felt good that I am endowed with that magic as well – that is, I have one, too. 🙂

 Seeds were planted – of the idea, that emotions can drive, they can pump in tremendous amount of energy and fuel, and that my brain has tremendous capabilities when I can focus.

 Years into my professional career, I read an article about emotional intelligence.
 It led me to pick up Daniel Goleman’s book – Working with Emotional Intelligence.
-It trained me to be aware of my emotions, emotions of people that I am interacting … and then controlling and channeling my emotions for effective communication.
+It trained me to be aware of my emotions, emotions of people that I am interacting with and then controlling or channeling my emotions for effective communication.
 The idea of emotional intelligence – EQ – was an aha for me.

-As I gravitated towards customer centric work, and started working with teams that are diverse in backgrounds and culture, simply being aware and being able to navigate emotions for effective relationships helped me.
+As I gravitated towards customer-centric work and started working with teams that are diverse in backgrounds and culture, merely being aware and being able to navigate emotions for effective relationships helped me.

 While learning more about communication and impact, I learned more about amygdale – the emotional or limbic system of the brain.
-This emotional brain is the oldest, the most developed and the most powerful part of our brain.
-Appealing to emotions, and appealing using my emotions brought in a new perspective for me – people buy with emotions and rationalize with logic.
-Whether that is public speaking, or a sales meeting with a prospect, or marketing content that is communicated over business meetings, or website, or email, or social media – the emotional connection matters.
-Did they like me?
-If yes, they will take time understanding me and what I might have to say or offer.
+This emotional brain is the oldest, the most developed and the most dominating part of our mind.
+People buy with emotions and rationalize with logic.
+Whether that is public speaking, or a sales meeting with a prospect, or content development for engaging opportunities – the emotional connection matters, did they like me?
+If yes, they will take time to understand me and what I might have to say or offer.

 Emotional memory, emotional reactions, emotional energy can have such a powerful impact on way of life – that is both ways, good and bad.